Joe Romig

 Joseph Howard Romig (born April 11, 1941) is an American former college football player.
 Best known for playing for the Colorado Buffaloes, he was elected to the College Football Hall of Fame in 1984.
 After playing football, Romig studied at the University of Oxford as a Rhodes Scholar and went on to earn a doctorate in astrogeophysics.

-Early years
+Early life

 Romig was born in Salt Lake City in 1941; his parents divorced when he was young, and his mother died of cancer when he was a junior in high school.
 His paternal grandfather was Joseph H. Romig, a notable missionary doctor in Alaska.
 Romig attended Lakewood High School in Lakewood, Colorado, where he played football as a halfback and was a state wrestling champion in his weight class.

 College career

 Romig then attended the University of Colorado, where he played on the Buffaloes football team.
 He was a member of the varsity for the 1959–1961 seasons, playing as guard on offense and linebacker on defense.
 Romig was selected as captain of the 1961 team, his senior season.
 The Buffaloes had regular-season records of 5–5, 7–3, and 9–1 during his three seasons, during which the team was coached by Sonny Grandelius.
 Romig's uniform number of 67 was retired by the Colorado Buffaloes following his senior season.
 (Note: In 2020, Romig and other Colorado football players who had their numbers retired agreed with plans by the football program to begin to re-issue those numbers.)

 Romig appeared in one bowl game, the 1962 Orange Bowl, which was his final game for Colorado.
 He was named the UPI Lineman of the Year for the 1961 season, and also received the Knute Rockne Memorial Trophy for that season.
 He was named to All-Big Eight Conference teams each of his varsity seasons, and he was a consensus selection to College Football All-America Teams during his junior and senior seasons.